 Supplies for the older kid Valentine’s Day graphing activity

-Valentine’s Day graphing printable (2 pages, traditional color graphing and more advanced word graphing), box of candy, something to write with
+Valentine’s Day graphing printable (2 pages, traditional color graphing and more advanced word graphing, Future Ticia will be putting this on the subscriber page in a few days), box of conversation hearts candy, something to write with

 The easy version is what I did way back when I was teaching with my first and second graders.
 Count how many of each different type, graph, and compare.
 My kids whipped through it in less than 5 minutes.

 The other side was trickier because they had to recognize what is an acronym and what might be text speak.
-Especially since my kids don’t have cell phones yet.
-But they had lots of fun comparing their Valentine’s Day graphs, and at first they was great consternation when they realized some candy boxes had more than others.
+Especially since my kids don’t have cell phones yet, but they had lots of fun comparing their Valentine’s Day graphs, and at first there was great consternation when they realized some candy boxes had more than others.
 Great consternation.
 Then the boys tried the candy and decided it tasted horrible.